AriT000/AriT000/README.md

 Hi, I'm currently a student at Cal Poly Pomona who is learning software development and security applications.

-I'm still trying to find my niche in the tech field but for the time being, I am learning and practicing:
-- Software Development
-- Cybersecurity
-- Computer Networking

 ### I am currently researching:
 - Python development
 - Web development